peterzieba/5Vpld/README.md

 Such parts are the spiritual predecessors of more modern FPGAs.
 Key differences between FPGAs and PLDs:

 * FPGAs are typically constructed from a large number of LUTs (Lookup tables).
 CPLDs use a sum-of-products structure.
 * FPGAs typically expect to have their bitstream uploaded on powerup, requiring an external EEPROM.
-PLDs are typically non-volatile.
+PLDs are typically non-volatile and instantly ready upon powerup.
-* FPGAs usually support standard JTAG for programming, whereas many PLDs required specialized device programmers.
+* FPGAs usually support more standard means of programming, whereas many PLDs required specialized device programmers.
 * There are likely exceptions to all of the above in some parts.
 These are not hard rules.
 </details>